Macaan2024/DailyRise/replit.md

 - Output: `build/`

 ## Recent Changes
-- **2025-11-30**: Final enhancements and bug fixes
+- **2025-11-30**: Complete application with full functionality
   - Fixed Add Habit modal layout (max-h-[85vh] prevents full page coverage)
   - Added "Create New Habit" and "Select Habit" buttons on empty state
   - Enhanced SelectHabitModal with gradient header, better styling, and hover effects
-  - Added image upload preview with confirmation before saving to database
+  - Added image upload preview with confirmation before saving
-  - Fixed Reminders button visibility by adding pb-32 to Notifications page
+  - Fixed Reminders button visibility (pb-32 on Notifications page)
-  - Enhanced Add Reminder modal with improved layout
+  - Enhanced Add Reminder modal with improved layout and scroll
-  - Added "Today's Habits" section to Progress page showing done vs missed habits
+  - Added "Today's Habits" section to Progress showing done/missed/not-logged
-  - Implemented Web Audio API for alarm sounds (3 beeps when reminder time arrives)
+  - Implemented Web Audio API for alarm sounds (3 beeps at reminder time)
   - Added desktop notifications with audio and persistent interaction
-  - Improved notification scheduling with fallback alerts
+  - **NEW: Made calendar days clickable to filter habits by date**
+  - **NEW: Shows "Habits for [Date]" with dynamic date display**
+  - **NEW: Added "Today" quick-access button**
+  - **NEW: Displays not-logged habits for days with no activity**

 ## Known Issues & Limitations
 - RLS policies use simplified settings (USING true) due to custom authentication limitations